2021

 2021-0120 26 Apr 2021 Manchester South

-Concerns summary Fragmented inter-agency communication and a lack of clear discharge protocols led to a vulnerable patient being sent to an unsuitable care home.
+Concerns summary (AI summary) Fragmented inter-agency communication and a lack of clear discharge protocols led to a vulnerable patient being sent to an unsuitable care home.
 There was also no escalation process for medication refusal, exacerbated by a national bed shortage.

 Alfred Jones